tessel/reach-wg/SPEC.md

 * They connect with Tessel over BLE or Wifi
 * Each of these nodes can be controlled individually by the host, with the intent that fetching data is infrequent and requires few I/O operations.

+### A Short History of Reach

+Technical Machine conceived of a low-power sensor board for the Tessel ecosystem in 2015.
+There were a few prototypes developed:

+* Gosper, a 6LoWPAN module using the SAMR21 chipset.
+* BLE-only Reach, detailed [in this Github issue](https://github.com/tessel/project/issues/142).
+Early [hardware designs](https://github.com/tessel/reach-nrf51822-hardware) were manufactured with corresponding [software](https://github.com/tessel/reach-nrf51822).

+The major variables in these prototypes were what radio protocol and base chipset to use, but the fundamental concept, a remote 10-pin I/O board, remained the same.
+The first proposal for Reach used a 2.4Ghz chipset with an identical architecture as the Tessel 2 microcontroller, the SAMR21.
+When the design requirement evolved to require BLE, we looked into Nordic BLE chipsets.
+With the release of new chipsets and interested partners, we're again revisiting the Reach concept.

 ## Motivation

 What are usecases for Reach/BLE?